 Boarding takes place after a ship has grappled another and the attacking ship details a boarding crew (in written orders) out of the total number of Crew Factors he has on his ship.
-He may send up to the full complement he has aboard (minus battle losses, of course) or he may detail some to stay behind (perhaps to operate some of the guns not shielded by the enemy ship, or perhaps as a reserve).
+He may send up to the full complement he has aboard (minus bettle losses, of course) or he may detail some to stay behind (perhaps to operate some of the guns not shielded by the enemy ship, or perhaps as a reserve).
 Then the defender declares how many of his Crew Factors are available to repel the boarders, and odds are figured.

 Odds for boarding battles are dependent upon a number of factors, among them the Morale Multipliers of the crews of each ship and the Morale conditions that each crew is under according to battle losses they have suffered.
 Morale: The Morale Multipliers for historical actions listed below reflect the fighting ability and general "staying power" of crews from each of the respective nations:

-United States, Russia 4 point Morale saving throws: 2-9 Great Britain, Netherlands 3 point Morale saving throws: 2-8 Denmark 2 point Morale saving throws: 2-7 Sweden, France 2 point Morale saving throws: 2-6 Spain 1 point Morale saving throws: 2-6 Other Countries 1 point Morale saving throws: 2-5 Privateers or pirates 1 point Morale saving throws: 2-4 Soldiers 1 point Morale saving throws: 2-3
+United States, Russia 4 point Morale saving throws: 2-10 Great Britain, Netherlands 3 point Morale saving throws: 2-9 Sweden, France, Denmark 2 point Morale saving throws: 2-7 Spain and other countries 1 point Morale saving throws: 2-6 Privateers or soldiers (anv nation) 1 point Morale saving throw: 1

-The Morale point value of crews from a specific nation indicates their multiplier in figuring odds for a boarding battle (for example, British boarders would get a Multiplier of 3 in boarding actions).
+The Morale point value of crews from a specific nation indicates their Multiplier in figuring odds for a boarding battle (for example, British boarders would get a Multiplier of 3 in boarding actions).
 The numbers indicated as saving throws are the two dice rolls needed to maintain Morale when Morale rolls are necessary (Morale rolls are taken on the turn a mast is lost, and are taken for every 10% of Crew Factors lost due to enemy fire; of course, this means a roll every time a mast falls and every time Crew Factor losses rise past another 10% mark).
 If a saving throw is not rolled, the crew's Morale drops one step and the following table is consulted:

 Crew Turns Multiply fire by Multiply melee value by

 Flushed with victory 2 3/2 2

 Normal 1 1

 Shaken 2 1/3 1/2

 In disorder 6 1/10 1/5

 Routed 18 0 1/30

-Surrenders Until 0 0
+Surrenders Un itil occupie d O 0

-occupied